 Importantly, evidence that you merely intend to use the trademark will not suffice.
 You must show that the trademark will be used as a source identifier for the actual book series, which can be distinguished from the individual book titles within the series.

 Why Trademark Rights are Important

-Federal trademark registration for your book title with the USPTO is the best trademark rights for your book series.
+Federal trademark registration for your book title with the USPTO is the best rights for your book series.
 By obtaining federal trademark registration, you will have the legal rights to use that trademark in connection with your underlying book series, and any associated products.

 This will also allow you to pursue legal action against potential infringers on your important book series.
 This means you will be able to file legal action in a federal court.
 You will be able to obtain monetary damages for the harm that has been caused to you because of the infringing use that may have taken place.

 How to Trademark Your Book Title

 If your book is not just a stand-alone book but rather will be a series of books, then it is a great idea to pursue trademark registration.

 The first step in getting a trademark for your book series is to do an internet search or a thorough search of the USPTO’s database to make sure there are no other identical or confusingly similar book series names.